Survival Tips from Pop Culture

-Giving up develops counterproductive, anti-survival qualities including low self-esteem, unfulfillment and resentment toward others.
+Giving up develops counterproductive, anti-survival qualities including low self-esteem, fulfillment, and resentment toward others.
 The more one gives up, the easier giving up becomes.
-It’s a vicious cycle that destroys willpower and fuels long term frustration.
-This is the give up snowball effect.
-Overtime, giving up on small tasks reduces the endurance necessary to push through larger and more complex goals and dreams.
+It’s a vicious cycle that destroys willpower and fuels long-term frustration.
+This is the give-up snowball effect.
+Over time, giving up on small tasks reduces the endurance necessary to push through larger and more complex goals and dreams.
 We are a product of the little decisions we make each day.
 Read more…

 The Importance of Survival Training